Modern house in twilight.

 Types Of Real Property

-The topic of real property may sound straightforward, but there are actually several different classifications of ownership.
-Let’s look at some common real property examples.
+The topic of real property may sound straightforward, but several classifications of ownership exist.
+Below are some common examples of real property.

 Freehold Estates

-Let’s look at the three primary types of freehold estates:
+These are the primary types of freehold estates:

 • Fee simple absolute: Fee simple refers to absolute, unrestricted ownership.
 As the property owner, you can use the land in any way you deem fit.
 As long as you pay your mortgage and taxes, you can own the property forever.

 • Fee simple defeasible: This type of freehold estate refers to conditional ownership of land.
-For instance, there may be conditions stating that the land can only be used for specific purposes.
+For instance, you may encounter conditions stating the land can only be used for specific purposes.

-• Life estate: A life estate grants the owner interest in the property for as long as they live.
+• Life estate: A life estate grants homeowners interest in the property for as long as they live.
 The property holder is responsible for maintaining the property and keeping it in good condition.

 Nonfreehold Estates

-• Tenancy for years: This is a type of lease agreement where a tenant has an interest in the rental property for a specified period of time.
-There is a specified beginning and end date outlined in the contract.
+• Tenancy for years: A type of lease agreement where a tenant has an interest in a rental property for a specified period of time.
+A specified beginning and end date are outlined in the contract.

 • Tenancy at will: Tenancy at will is a lease agreement that can be ended at any time, assuming a reasonable amount of notice is given.
-Typically, the tenant will be given a certain time frame for when the leasing agreement ends, and at that point, the tenant faces eviction.
+Typically, the tenant will be given a certain time frame for when the leasing agreement concludes – after which the tenant faces eviction.

-• Tenancy at sufferance: This type of tenancy is created when an individual remains on the property without the legal right to do so and without the property owner’s consent.
-This can happen when a tenant remains on the property beyond the terms of their lease agreement.
+• Tenancy at sufferance: This type of tenancy is created when someone remains on the property without the legal right to do so and without the property owner’s consent.
+This can happen when a tenant stays at the property beyond the terms of their lease agreement.

 Concurrent Estates

 In a concurrent estate, property ownership is divided among multiple owners.
-Here are the different types of concurrent estates:
+These are the different types of concurrent estates:

 • Joint tenancy: In joint tenancy, multiple people acquire real property and have equal ownership of the property.